usnistgov/CastVoteRecords/README.md

 https://doi.org/10.6028/NIST.SP.1500-103

+NOTE: the version of the specification located in this repository has some minor documentation corrections that have not been corrected in the DOI version.

 The CVR specification supports 3 general use cases:

 1. Interoperable exports of CVRs from devices such as scanners, DREs (direct record electronic), or other devices that create CVRs and perform contest rule post-processing.
 Resultant interoperable import into tabulators, such as election management systems (EMS), or import into auditing systems, or import into adjudication systems.